Monetra/mstdlib/cluster/README.md

   to send the next.

 ##### Responder Validations/Procedure
+- If heartbeat request originated from current leader, reset election timer.
-- Collect metadata and respond, there are no necessary validations
+- Collect metadata and respond.

 ### RequestVote